day8/re-frame/README.md

 it is instead a functional RACES framework - Reactive-Atom Component Event Subscription (I love the smell of acronym in the morning).

+### TL;DR

+The re-frme pattern is simple.
+To prove that, the reference implementaton in this repo is just a couple hundred lines of code.

+Despite its simplicity, re-frame is fully buzzword compliant:  it has FRP-nature, pristinely pure functions, conveyor belts, and hammocks.

+To build an app using re-frame, you'll:
+  - design your app's data structure.
+Optionally, provide a schema.
+  - write and register subscription functions (query layer)
+  - write component functions  (view layer)
+  - write and register event handler functions  (control layer and/or state transition layer)

+All the functions you write are pure.
+So the distinct pieces of your app can be described, understood and tested independently.
+And yet they combine to build the whole.

-### Claims
+### Further

+We write larger, more complicated SPAs which have limited interaction with a server. re-frame's design reflects our needs.
+So there's nothing in re-frame about, say, routing to server-side services etc, etc. Its just about writing the client side.

 Nothing about re-frame is the slightest bit original or clever.
 You'll find no ingenious use of functional zippers, transducers or core.async.
 This is a good thing (although, for the record, one day I'd love to develop something original and clever).

-Using re-frame, you will be able to break your application code into distinct pieces, and those distinct pieces will be pure functions.
-Each can be easily described, understood and tested independently.

 At small scale, any framework seems like pesky overhead.
 The explanatory examples in here are necessarily small scale, so you'll need to squint a little to see the benefit.

-We write larger, complicated SPAs and we've found it a delight to use so far.

-### Core Beliefs
+### Guiding Philosophy

 First, above all we believe in the one true [Dan Holmsand], the creator of Reagent, and his divine instrument the `ratom`.
 We genuflect towards Sweden once a day.

 Second, we believe that [FRP] is a honking great idea.
 You might be tempted to see Reagent as simply another of the React wrappers (a sibling to [OM] and [quiescent](https://github.com/levand/quiescent)).
 But I think you only really "get"
-Reagent when you view it as an [FRP] library.
-To put that another way, we think that Reagent, at its best, is closer in nature to [Hoplon] or [Elm] than it is [OM]
+Reagent when you view it as an FRP library.
+To put that another way, we think that Reagent, at its best, is closer in nature to [Hoplon] or [Elm] than it is OM.

 Finally, we believe in one-way data flow.
 We don't like read/write `cursors` which promote two way flow of data. re-frame does implement two data way flow, but it